Cioppino

 History

-Cioppino originated in San Francisco in the late 1800s, created by Italian immigrant fishermen—especially those from Genoa—who would combine whatever seafood they had left from the day’s catch into one shared pot.
+Cioppino originated in San Francisco in the late 1800s, created by Italian immigrant fishermen, especially those from Genoa, who would combine whatever seafood they had left from the day’s catch into one shared pot.

-This tomato- and wine-based stew was influenced by their traditional fish soups, and the name likely comes from “ciuppin” or from the practice of fishermen “chipping in” ingredients.
-Featuring Dungeness crab, clams, mussels, shrimp, and local fish, cioppino moved from humble fishermen’s boarding houses to San Francisco restaurants in the early 20th century, becoming a signature dish of the city’s Italian American community and a West Coast seafood icon.
+Featuring Dungeness crab, clams, mussels, shrimp, and local fish, cioppino moved from humble fishermen’s boarding houses to San Francisco restaurants in the early 20th century.
+It became a signature dish of the city’s Italian American community and a West Coast seafood icon.

 Fun Facts

-Traditional cioppino includes whole crab legs, so diners roll up their sleeves and get messy.
-Sourdough bread is a must for dipping.
+• Traditional cioppino often includes whole crab legs, so diners should expect to get a little messy.

 Where to Try

-Cioppino’s - San Francisco, California
+Cioppino’s San Francisco, California

-Sotto Mare - San Francisco, California
+Sotto Mare San Francisco, California

-Scoma’s - San Francisco, California
+Scoma’s San Francisco, California

 Recipe